homa-ae/Weather_Forecast/README.md

 * It can also be used as a form of documentation to explain the logic of the algorithm or program to others.

 ## 11. Functional Programming
+* ### Final Data Structures:
+  The code primarily uses dictionaries to structure data, particularly in cleaned_weather_data and airpollution_data.
+These dictionaries are not mutated after initialization.
+Lists are also used to hold pollutant values, which are likewise not mutated.
+Thus, the code predominantly utilizes final data structures.